-- 18 years old or older - Someone who can commit to be with you 24 hours a day, 7 days a week - Able to understand what is required of them - Someone who is responsible and who you can count on - In good health
+- 18 years old or older - Someone who can commit to be with you 24 hours a day, 7 days a week for 4-8 weeks - Able to understand what is required of them - Someone who is responsible and who you can count on - In good health - Available for 4-8 weeks

-- Available for 4-8 weeks - Has a backup person they can call if something happens to them
+Has a backup person they can call if something happens to them

 The treatment team will want to be sure that your caregiver has certain skills and abilities so they can observe any side effects that you may have and best help you during this process.
+Your caregiver(s) will also play a significant role in providing you with emotional support throughout the process.
 As you work to identify a primary caregiver and care support network, use the chart on the next page to outline what support you have in place and any gaps that need to be covered.

 EXPECTATIONS PRIMARY CAREGIVER SUPPORT CAREGIVER(S) Talk to the treatment team about problems or concerns.
-Keep your home clean to lower your risk of infection.
-Manage your day-to-day needs.
 Contact your CAR T team if you have a fever or other side effects that may mean you need to go to the hospital.
 Help get you to and from appointments, either by driving you or by arranging for someone else to drive you.
-Give you oral medicine (drugs that you take by mouth).
+Help you take and organize your medication.
+Manage your day-to-day basic living needs.
+Keep your home clean to lower the risk of infection.
 Cook, prepare, or arrange for meal delivery.
-Help you with mail and paying bills.
+Help you with paying bills.
+Support with child care, elder care, and/or pet care.